How to Change HDR or SDR Content Brightness for HDR Display in Windows 11

 Brightness Tips

-Adjusting your HDR brightness depends on your room and what you’re watching; increasing brightness helps in bright rooms but can lower contrast, while darker rooms allow for lower brightness for better contrast.
+Adjusting your HDR brightness depends on your room and what you’re watching; increasing brightness helps in bright rooms but can lower contrast, while darker rooms allow for lower brightness for better contrast and detail.

 More Information

-For more details on managing HDR settings in Windows, fixing common display problems, or understanding why colors might look washed out after turning on HDR, check out Microsoft’s official support page and other helpful articles.
+For more details on managing HDR settings in Windows, fixing common display problems, or understanding why colors might look washed out after turning on HDR, check out Microsoft’s official support page for helpful articles.

 Learn how to control HDR settings in Windows, turn on HDR, and fix common HDR display problems.